Calvary –The Taxing of His Physical Flesh unto Death

 Luke 23:39-43 (KJB) And one of the malefactors which were hanged railed on him, saying, If thou be Christ, save thyself and us.
 40 But the other answering rebuked him, saying, Dost not thou fear God, seeing thou art in the same condemnation?
 41 And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 42 And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 43 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.

-This criminal’s heart was spiritually softened and eternally certain of who God is.
-He desired for Jesus Christ to remember Him when He came into His new kingdom and spoke to Him in that regard within earshot of all those who had gathered to observe this spectacle of three men being physically put to death.
+This criminal’s heart was spiritually softened and eternally sure of who God is.
+He desired for Jesus Christ to remember Him when He came into His new kingdom and spoke to Him in that regard within earshot of all those who had gathered to observe this spectacle of three men physically put to death.

 It is never too late for a sinner to repent when the power and presence of God are involved!

-Jesus Christ assured this thief, just as He does every other genuinely repentant sinner, that He would certainly see God in paradise upon his physical death.
+Jesus Christ assured this thief, just as He does every other genuinely repentant sinner that He would certainly see God in paradise upon his physical death.

 Luke 23:44-46 (KJB) And it was about the sixth hour, and there was a darkness over all the earth until the ninth hour.
 45 And the sun was darkened, and the veil of the temple was rent in the midst.
 46 And when Jesus had cried with a loud voice, he said, Father, into thy hands I commend my spirit: and having said thus, he gave up the ghost.

-Not only did Jesus Christ physically die for all mankind but, just before His death took place, the whole earth was covered in a veil of darkness just before the noon hour when the sun would normally be bright and hot in the mid-day sky.
+Not only did Jesus Christ physically die for all humanity but, just before His death took place, the whole earth was covered in a veil of darkness just before the noon hour when the sun would usually be bright and hot in the mid-day sky.
 Earthquakes shook the earth, dead rose from their graves, and the veil of the temple was rent in two.
 These feats were accomplished through the supernatural power and presence of God.
 God did not forsake His Only Son Jesus Christ, but employed Him in a magnificent spiritual fashion, for completing the spiritual work to usher in the opportunity for new spiritual life for every man (2 Timothy 2:4).

-There were many witnesses this day and hour as the sky grew black and many spectacular spiritual events began to take place.
+There were many witnesses this day and hour as the sky grew black, and many spectacular spiritual events began to take place.

-Mary, Jesus’s earthly mother had stood near the cross as her son made sure she was to be loved and cared for by the Apostle John before He gave His last breath.
+Mary, Jesus’s earthly mother, had stood near the cross as her son made sure she was to be loved and cared for by the Apostle John before He gave His last breath.